jbaicoianu/threecap/README.md

 # threecap

 ## What is this?
 Threecap is a library which allows you to capture the output of a Three.js app or a 2d canvas.
-Threecap runs entirely in the browser, and is capable of outputing full-motion h264 MP4s, GIF, Ogg Theora, VP7, VP8, VP9, WebM, and even FLV.
+Threecap runs entirely in the browser, and is capable of outputing full-motion h264 MP4, GIF, Ogg Theora, VP7, VP8, VP9, WebM, and even FLV files.

 ## How does this work?
 Threecap makes use of [FFmpeg](https://www.ffmpeg.org/) for video encoding.
 FFmpeg has been cross-compiled to work with JavaScript using [Emscripten](https://github.com/kripken/emscripten), thanks to the work of the [videoconverter.js](https://bgrins.github.io/videoconverter.js/) project.
 All of the hard work happens in a worker thread, which allows the encoder to run without impacting the app's framerate.